Huge James Watrous mural moved from original Webcrafters home to Chazen Museum of Art

 Watrous was known as “the father of the Elvehjem” for his role in raising money to establish the Elvehjem Museum of Art, now the Chazen, which is celebrating its 50th anniversary this year.

+Walter Frautschi, who was president of his UW-Madison class of 1924, went to work at Democrat Printing Co.
+His sons, John and Jerry, joined him, and eventually the family bought the company, changing the name to Webcrafters.

-Webcrafters is a book-manufacturing company founded in 1868 by Walter Frautschi, and sold to CJK Group, of Brainerd, Minnesota, in 2017.
+In 2017, the family sold the business to CJK Group, of Brainerd, Minnesota.

-Christopher "Kip" Frautschi, Walter's grandson, said CJK is consolidating the Fordem plant with another facility in Westport.
+Christopher “Kip” Frautschi, Walter’s grandson and John’s son, said CJK is consolidating the Fordem plant with another facility in Westport.
 The area where the mural was is being used to store materials.

 Besides donating the mural to the museum, the Frautschi family also made a gift to the Chazen to pay for the planned conservation of the piece.
 Frautschi declined to say how much the donation was.